codeby-vrosell/Procedural-World-Generator/README.md

 ## License

-**Private License**

-This code is private property. **Its use, copying, modification, or distribution is not allowed** under any circumstances without explicit written permission from the author.
+This code is private property.
+**Its use, copying, modification, or distribution is not allowed** under any circumstances without explicit written permission from the author.

 All rights reserved.